Efficiency-of-RELAX/CYP8B1/README.md

 **Relaxed selection** is a selective phenomena that occurs when selective pressures are either eliminated or reduced.

-- Biotic examples
+- Biotic sources :
   - Predation elimination
   - Elimination of pathogen
-- Abiotic examples
+- Abiotic sources :
   - Changes in light and temperature and water
   - Changes soil and mineral composition